Q&A with Terre à Terre head chef David Marrow

 Turning humble ingredients into something spectacular.
 I believe that as a chef I should to be able to turn any ingredients into something special.

 Marco Pierre White for me was the first chef to break the mould and I love Rene Redzepi for pushing boundaries and taking vegetables seriously.

 Terre a Terre has been challenging views about vegan, vegetarian and different diets for over 26 years.
 Amanda and Phil (owners) felt with great conviction, that meat-free and plant-based diets were the future.
 They wanted to make a change.
 I’m not keen on the word ‘passion’, but in this case, passion and belief remain at the very core of this business which continues to innovate and pioneer.
-Terre à Terre was also the first restaurant to have a totally organic wine list and from day one have recycled and composted, both of which are close to my heart.
+Terre à Terre was also the first restaurant to have a totally organic wine list and, from day one, to have recycled and composted; both of which are close to my heart.

 I would say either ‘How’s Your Vada’ or ‘Funghi To Be With’.
 These are two very different dishes that I have developed.
 They are big, bold and have become very popular dishes with our customers.
 I have enjoyed the challenge of honing the flavours and hearing customer’s feedback.
 I am now looking forward to our next menu changes!

 I think we will/ are seeing a rise in plant-based, fermented food and drink.
 I think heritage grains and alternative sugars and oils tie in with the conscious eating and buying movement happening right now.
 I also think we will see more of simple North African food, food from the Philippines, alcohol-free drinks and food and more dishes experimenting with the cross over between sweet and savoury.
 Oh, and even more avocado…

 - 17 Sussex Producers we love

 - Why you should visit the new Grow 40